Updated: Dec 8, 2020

 Learn about all the possibilities that match your qualifications.
 The legislation can change quite fast, so the best places to educate yourself on all types of visas to the US are the official websites of:

 1- The United States Citizenship and Immigration Services - USCIS

 2- The US Department of State - Bureau of Consular Affairs.

-America is an amazing place to live and I am always talking about how much I love this country and how proud I am of my journey.
+America is a fantastic place to live, and I am always talking about how much I love this country and how proud I am of my journey.
 If this is your dream, do not give up just by the thought of it being something hard to achieve.
-While it may seem overwhelming to understand some of the processes regarding immigration, learning about this subject will only work in your own favor, and will certainly make things clearer as far as timelines and what to expect.
+While it may seem overwhelming to understand immigration processes, learning about this subject will only work in your favor and will undoubtedly make things more straightforward as far as timelines and what to expect.

 Please read about the project Reconstruindo No Mundo (Rebuilding in the World) and more about my story in the first article of this series: Click Here.